radnascimento/webapp_api/README.md

 - **Controller-Action Pattern**: The API follows the **Controller-Action** pattern, where controllers handle the routing and actions perform the necessary logic for each endpoint.
 - **Scoped Services**: The project registers services with the **Scoped** lifetime (`AddScoped`), meaning that a new instance of the service is created per request.
 This is suitable for services that are shared during the processing of a single request but should not be reused across multiple requests.
 - **Dependency Injection**: The project uses **Dependency Injection (DI)** to inject dependencies into controllers and services, promoting loose coupling and easier testability.

----

-Let me know if this version is good to go or if you need any more changes!